martinascholger/SIG_TEI_RDF/ReadMe.md

-# SiG Ontology aka RDF_TEI
+# SiG Ontology, RDF, LOD

+This is the collaborative platform to work together around the topic TEI, RDF, Ontologies and Linked Open Data.

-The idea is to define all relevant usecase scenarios in which someone wants to transform a TEI document into RDF triples.
+* The idea is to define all relevant usecase scenarios in which someone wants to transform a TEI document into RDF triples.
-Accordingly different transform scenarios seem to be relevant for me.
-Further we have to think which use scenarios are important.
+* To keep it pragmatic.
+To see how others are modelling, referencing and working with their data.
+* An open platform to exchange ideas on the topic and collect examples and solutions.

-From my point of view, a completely different topic is to formalize TEI as an ontology.
+* From my point of view, a completely different topic is to formalize TEI as an ontology.
-So we shoulde name the SiG "RDF_TEI".
+* In the Git we can try out and discuss examples, transformations, tools, technologies and so on together and perhaps we can find generic workflows/adaptations in the TEI to deal with these problems.

+## Main UseCase-Scenarios

+Accordingly different use-scenarios seem to be relevant for me.
+But that could also be an issue, of course.

-## Scenario 1: The whole TEI document is transformed
+### Scenario 1: The whole TEI document is transformed

 I'll have to try it out: https://github.com/ajstanley/TEI_to_RDF

-Comment: I'm not sure if it makes much sense to transform a tree structure into a graph structure.

-## Scenario 2: Already deep-structured elements are transformed to RDF
+### Scenario 2: Already deep-structured elements are transformed to RDF

-### t:biblFull SZD-project.
+#### t:biblFull SZD-project.

 * http://glossa.uni-graz.at/o:szd.bibliothek/TEI_SOURCE
 * http://glossa.uni-graz.at/o:szd.bibliothek/RDF

-## Scenario 3: Certain semantic structures in a document are transformed to RDF
+### Scenario 3: Certain semantic structures in a document are transformed to RDF

-### @ana
+#### @ana

 * http://gams.uni-graz.at/context:depcha

+## Open tickets in relation to TEI-RDF-LOD-Ontology

+A good starting point might be the open tickets at https://github.com/TEIC/TEI/issues, which deal with RDF, LOD, Ontology:

+* Encoding RDF relationships in TEI (TEI+RDFa and alternatives): https://github.com/TEIC/TEI/issues/1860
+* clarify how to encode short-form citations #1431: https://github.com/TEIC/TEI/issues/1431
+* ...

 ## Controlled Vocabularies and Linking

-### Scenario 1: All references refer to extern taxonomies/vocabularies (Wikidata, GND, VIAF...etc.)
+### Scenario 1: References refer to extern taxonomies/vocabularies (Wikidata, GND, VIAF...etc.)

-### Scenario 2: The teiHeader/structure inside the teiHeader is the authority
+### Scenario 2: The teiHeader/structure inside the teiHeader is the authority / how to publish TEI-Taxonomies

-how can this authority can be published? reused by others?

-## Further topics of interest (?)
+## Further topics of interest (this can of course be extended)

-* Ontology alignment (to Upper-Level Ontologies, between Domain-specific Ontologies)
+* Ontology alignment (to Upper-Level Ontologies, between Domain-specific Ontologies) like CIDOC-CRM
 * Publication of LOD-Data (metaphacts seems to be really cool: https://www.metaphacts.com/product)
 * Analysis of Data (InfoVis etc.)
 * Retrieval and Discovery od LOD

 ## Tools, technologies, data standards

-#### Define RDF 'inside' XML
+### Define RDF 'inside' XML

 * RDFa: http://rdfa.info/
+* ...

-#### Transform XML to RDF
+### Transform XML to RDF

 * Xtriples: https://xtriples.lod.academy/index.html
 * RDFe – expression-based mapping of XML documents to RDF triples: https://www.parsqube.de/publikationen/rdfe-expression-based-mapping-of-xml-documents-to-rdf-triples/
+* XSLT
+* ...

 #### Validating RDF:

 * SHACL
+* ...

+## Other Topics

+* <graph>
+* bibl/@ref
+* CIDOC vs. TEI

 # Notes 11.11.2019

-* LOD vs. Ontology
-* praktische Anwendung wichtig
-* CIDOC Example
-* proposal für LOD SiG: neu schreiben (Conny?, nachfragen - welche ideen hatte sie) LOD in ONtology SiG, ticket 1860 (!), 1431,... offene tickets, offene tickets formulieren
-* konkrete offene issues: über die starten (bibl/@ref)

-* Ziel: praktische Beispiele: wie kann ich meine TEI-Daten einbinden, RDF machen, kontrollierte Vokabularien
-* sammeln von Beispielen

-* <graph> (Graphendarstellung, für was ist das gedacht, ausprobieren)
-* Vorstelluing, was macht ihr in dem Bereich?
-Abstimmung was wir angehen wollt?
-* Allgemeine TEI Liste Mail, SiG Ontology wird aktiv,
-* wo müsste man aufräumen,

-TODO:

-# LOD Working Group

-* Ontology + LOD
-* SiG Meeting
-* Conny auch Co-Convener

-TEI Allgemeine Liste

-seinen Punkt, CIDOC, identifiziert,
-* zweiter schirtt wir etablieren und, vorstellen, mich vorstellen.
-* bissi zeit dazwischen
-* ich mache ein agenda mit punkten, wie.

-* Christian Emil, nachfragen Folien

-* ZIM Liste - Ontology SiG

-* Alignment mit Upper Level Ontologies
-* git einladen, zim
-* paper georg (fabio), mail, zim sicht das spannenste